deiroshi/scrabble-word-finder/README.md

 # Scrabble Word Finder

-A Python script that finds all valid Scrabble words you can make from a set of letters.
+This project is a Python script that finds all valid **Scrabble words** you can make from a given set of letters.
-It uses a word list (`scrabble_dictionary.txt`) and checks that no letter is used more than once unless it appears multiple times in your input.
+It uses a pre-loaded dictionary file and ensures that each letter is only used as many times as it appears in your input.

-## What it does
+## Features

-- Takes your input letters
+- Accepts any string of letters as input (case-insensitive)
-- Looks through a big dictionary of Scrabble words
+- Searches a full dictionary of official Scrabble words
-- Finds all words that can be made with your letters
+- Filters results based on available letter counts
-- Sorts them alphabetically and tells you how many were found
+- Sorts results alphabetically and displays total word count

+## How It Works

+1. **Input Letters**
+   The user enters a string of letters (e.g. `TABIND`)

+2. **Dictionary Lookup**
+   The script loads a word list from `scrabble_dictionary.txt`

+3. **Validation**
+   For each word, it checks whether the word can be made using the input letters
+   (taking letter frequency into account)

+4. **Output**
+   Prints an alphabetically sorted list of valid words
+   Shows the total number of words found

+## Notes

+- Input letters can be lowercase or uppercase - it doesn’t matter
+- Each letter is used only as many times as it appears in the input
+- You can swap in a different word list by replacing `scrabble_dictionary.txt`

 ## Files

-- `main.py` — Main Python code
+`main.py` - Main Python script that handles input and word filtering
-- `scrabble_dictionary.txt` — Word list (one word per line, all uppercase)
+`scrabble_dictionary.txt` - Text file with one valid Scrabble word per line (all uppercase)
-- You can also replace the dictionary file if you want to use a different word list.
-Just swap out `scrabble_dictionary.txt`.

-## Notes
-- It doesn't matter if you use lowercase or uppercase letters
-- Each letter is used only as often as it appears in your input
-- Only built-in Python libraries used (`collections.Counter`)